swajeet01/malang/README.md

 ```
 ### Compile Your Program
 _YES!
 I have installed the `mln` script._
-- If you have installed te MLang compiler script `mln` then just run the command.
+- If you have installed the MLang compiler script `mln` then just run the command.
 ```shell
 $ mln main.mln -o main
 ```